-How does customs clearance work?
+How does Customs Clearance work?

-Our service for your customs clearance
+Our service for your Customs Clearance

-Important: Complex customs clearance is not always necessary.
-If the invoice value of your shipment is less than 1000 € and the weight is less than 1000 kg, you do not need an export declaration.
-In this case, the shipment must be accompanied by a commercial invoice.
+Note: Complex customs clearance is not always necessary.
+If the invoice value of your shipment is less than €1,000 and the weight is less than 1,000 kg, you do not need an export declaration.
+In this case, you must include a commercial invoice with the shipment.

-What documents do I need for customs clearance?
+What documents do I need for Customs Clearance?

-Description of goods with
+- Description of goods with customs tariff number

-- Number of packages (cartons, pallets, etc.)
+- Number of packages (cardboard boxes, pallets, etc.)

-- delivery terms DAP
+- Delivery term DAP

 - Country of origin of the goods